khoeger/explorationOfComputerPointillism/README.md

 Using this as a base, she started making changes with the code, slowly changing the aesthetic of the output.

 ### Major Ideas
-- To a non-painter, the painting process looks like the following: Painters often layer paint, with wider, less precise, and more translucent brushstrokes in the background.
+- To Katarina, a non-painter, the painting process looks like the following: Painters often layer paint, with wider, less precise, and more translucent brushstrokes in the background.
 They often add thinner, more precise, and bolder brushstrokes on top.
 The code should emulate this.
 - A picture is a dataset.
 If you can access the Red, Green, Blue, and Alpha values of a reference picture, you can use that data to construct a facsimile of the picture.
 - Computer users can take advantage of pseudorandom numbers to generate unique but recognizably similar in style copies of the original picture.